-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements for the year ended December 31, 2016.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements for the year ended December 31, 2017.
 These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

-The descriptions of the key audit matters of 2016 consolidated financial statement of the Group are as follow:
+The description of the key audit matters of the Group's consolidated financial statements for the year ended December 31, 2017 is as follows:

-As of December 31, 2016, the value of the net inventory held by the Group was NT\$ \$3,455,707 thousand (NT\$ is the functional currency here), an amount that the inventory valuation and obsolescence loss of \$1,111,292 thousand was deducted and is as disclosed in Notes 4(f), 5(6), and 9 to the consolidated financial statements, denoting a 24% of inventory loss.
-The Group operates in a fast-changing industry whereby developments in product technology and demand of the market may result in slow moving or obsolescence of inventories.
-Because the amount of inventory valuation and obsolescence loss involves material estimation of the management, we deemed inventory valuation and obsolescence loss to a key audit matter.
+As stated in Notes 4(f), 5(b) and 10 of the accompanying consolidated financial statements, as of December 31, 2017, the Group's net inventory amounted to NT\$9,292,285 thousand (where obsolescence losses of NT\$1,992,101 thousand were deducted).
+Such inventory loss represents approximately 18% of the total inventory.
+The Group operates in a fast-changing industry whereby developments in product technology and market demand may result in slow moving or obsolete inventory.
+Because the evaluation of inventory impairment and obsolescence losses involves management's material estimations, we deemed such valuation to be a key audit matter.